NativeScript/docs-v7/docs/start/cli-basics.md

 > **NOTE**: NativeScript uses Xcode under the hood to build and run iOS apps, and Xcode is only available on macOS; therefore, you can only run iOS apps on macOS.

 The `run` command will again take a few seconds, as the NativeScript CLI will be building and deploying a native iOS application.
-When the command finishes the native emulator will open and you will see your app:
+When the command finishes the native simulator will open and you will see your app:

 ![iOS app with a blue action bar](/img/start/cli-basics/ios/4.png)